highcharts/highcharts/samples/maps/demo/blend-colors/readme.md

-#  Temperature map
+#  Blend colors
-A temperature map is a series type that highlights areas of the map detailing the severity of the data (e.g. population density, temperature, etc.).
+A bubble series with blend colors allows to show a nice blend effect that can be very useful for showing density (e.g. population density, temperature, etc.).